INTRODUCTION TO PLYMOUTH STATE UNIVERSITY

 With the White Mountains to the north, the Lakes Region to the south, and the Pemigewasset River bordering the town to the east, Plymouth, New Hampshire is surrounded by some of the country’s most beautiful and accessible natural landscape.
 A total of 3,528 full time residents reside in the town of Plymouth.
 Plymouth is less than 2 hours’ drive from Boston on Interstate 93.
 Two hours to the east is Portland, Maine; 2 hours northwest is Burlington, Vermont and 3-1/2 hours northwest is Montreal, Canada.

 The university offers B.A., B.F.A., B.S., M.A.T., M.B.A., M.Ed., M.S., and EdD degrees, and the Certificate of Advanced Graduate Studies (CAGS) in Educational Leadership.
-Plymouth State is accredited by the New England Association of Schools and Colleges (NEASC), the New Hampshire Postsecondary Education Commission, and the National Council for Accreditation of Teacher Education (NCATE).
+Plymouth State is accredited by the New England Commission on Higher Education (NECHE), the New Hampshire Postsecondary Education Commission, and the National Council for Accreditation of Teacher Education (NCATE).
 Program-specific accreditations include the Association of Collegiate Business Schools and Programs (ACBSP) for undergraduate and graduate degrees in accounting, finance, business administration, management, and marketing; the Commission on Accreditation of Athletic Training Education (CAATE).; Council for the Accreditation of Counseling and Related Educational Programs (CACREP) for Counselor Education; the Council on Social Work Education (CSWE) for social work, and the Accreditation Board for Engineering and Technology (ABET) Computing Accreditation Commission for computer science.

 Students come to Plymouth State for its caring academic community and friendly campus, the Main Street New England setting, and easy access to New Hampshire’s great outdoors.